 - Feeling bloated or too full after eating

 - Dizziness, lightheadedness

 - Rapid heart rate

-Late dumping syndrome starts one to three hours after you eat a high-sugar meal.
-The signs and symptoms develop that long after you eat because your body releases large amounts of insulin to absorb the sugars entering your small intestine.
+Late dumping syndrome starts 1 to 3 hours after you eat a high-sugar meal.
+It takes time for signs and symptoms to develop because after you eat your body releases large amounts of insulin to absorb the sugars entering your small intestine.
 The result is low blood sugar.

 Signs and symptoms of late dumping syndrome can include: